dasic002/virtual_recipe_book/README.md

 - __Clicking on edit or delete comment threw errors at times - FIXED__<br>
 On testing the recipe detail page, it was found that clicking the edit comment button would sometimes log an error to the console, or clicking on the delete button would provide 'null' as opposed to a ID number for the given comment to compose the delete-comment URL on the delete modal.
 The issue appeared to be intermittent until I realised the errors occurred when clicking the icon used on the buttons, rather than clicking on the button space around the icon.
 This meant the clicked target being used was the icon, rather than the button, as since the icon does not contain the data-comment-id attribute, it returned null.
 After a quick search online, found a simple solution [here](https://stackoverflow.com/questions/22962386/click-event-on-button-is-sending-an-icon-as-the-target), simply changing my JavaScript file [recipe-detail.js](staticfiles/js/recipe-detail.js), to listen to the clicked target as `e.currentTarget` instead of `e.target`, so it reference the buttons it is listening for rather than components within.

+- __Refreshing a page after creating a comment repeated the same comment - FIXED__<br>
+After adding a comment or review to a recipe, on refresh it either generated an error 500 or repeated the same comment.
+The fix was just redirecting the user to the same page so it converted the POST request to a GET request.

 ## Deployment
 ### Local Development